paldhous/ucb/2015/dataviz/md_raw/class13.md

 ```
 The `addCircles()` function adds circles to the map; `color` sets the color for their outlines, while `weight` sets the thickness of these lines; `fillColor` and `fillOpacity` style the circles' interiors.

 The size if the circles is set by `radius = sqrt(quakes$mag^10)*50`.
 Here `50` is simply a scaling factor for all of the circles, set by trial and error to give a reasonable appearance on the map.
-The circles are set from the variable `mag` in the quakes data, which is their magnitude.
+The size of the circles is set from the variable `mag` in the quakes data, which is their magnitude.
 We have raised 10 to the power of these magnitude values: This is a quirk of working with earthquake magnitudes, which are on a logarithmic scale, so that a magnitude difference of 1 corresponds to a 10-fold difference in earth movement, as recorded on a seismogram.

 Usually, when scaling circles, you will simply use the values from the data, and then take their square roots, using the `sqrt()` function.
 This is important, to ensure that the circles are scaled correctly, by area, rather than by radius, as we discussed in Week 2.